 We have agreements with two former insurance carriers pursuant to which the carriers reimburse us for a portion of our future lead pigment litigation defense costs, and one such carrier reimburses us for a portion of our future asbestos litigation defense costs.
 We are not able to determine how much we will ultimately recover from these carriers for defense costs incurred by us because of certain issues that arise regarding which defense costs qualify for reimbursement.
 While we continue to seek additional insurance recoveries, we do not know if we will be successful in obtaining reimbursement for either defense costs or indemnity.
-Accordingly, insurance recoveries are recognized when the receipt is probable and the amount is determinable.
+Accordingly, we recognized insurance recoveries in income only when the receipt of the recovery is probable and we are able to reasonably estimate the amount of the recovery.